 This philosophy has influenced how I approach teaching.
 For every class I teach, I set a goal to “leave” it at the end of the semester just a little better than I found it.
 Sometimes that means reformatting assignments to be screenreader accessible, sometimes it means adding new activities or demos to the existing curriculum, and sometimes it means refining my own teaching skills through additional trainings or workshops.
 And if I teach that class again in a year or two?
 Same thing.
 There is always room for small improvements in a class, and several years of small improvements will eventually sum up to a significantly improved class and overall better student learning.

-Use the following links to read more about my teaching experience, new curriculum I’ve developed, and pedagogical training I have been involved in.
+Use the following links to read more about new curriculum I’ve developed and pedagogical training I have been involved in.
+My teaching experience can be found in my CV.